-Acceptable outcomes Sustainable transport A07.1 Development provides onsite bicycle parking spaces at the minimum rates specified in Table A02.1 .
-Minimum Number of Car Parking Spaces of this code and designed and constructed by a suitably qualified person to meet requirements included in Austroads: Guide to Road Design Part 6A: Pedestrian and Cycle Paths.
-A07.2 Sealed access pathways fo and constructed by a suital accordance with the provisi facilities - Bicycle parking fa bly qualified person in on the formation of AS2890.3 - Parking A07.3 Where access for cyclists is pedestrians or vehicles, the by signage and line marking qualified person in accord of AS 1742 - Manual of Unifi- Devices. shared use is identified designed by a suitably dance with the provisions AO8.1 Pathways are safe, convenies and constructed by a suitable accordance with the Austron Part 6A: Pedestrian and Cyto bly qualified person in ads: Guide to Road Design AO9.1 Shade trees are provided in in accordance with Table A requirements. car parking areas O9.1.
-Shade tree Table AO9.1.
-Shade tree requirements.
-Parking Arrangement Ratio of Shade Trees to Car Parking Spaces Double sided, angle or parallel bays 1 tree per 8 bays Single sided, angle or parallel bays 1 tree per 5 bays AO7.1 Development provides onsit at the minimum rates specif Minimum Number of Carl code and designed and corr qualified person to meet re Austroads: Guide to Road D and Cycle Paths.
-AO7.2 Sealed access pathways fo and constructed by a suitat accordance with the provisi facilities - Bicycle parking fa AO7.3 Where access for cyclists is pedestrians or vehicles, the by signage and line marking qualified person in accord of AS 1742 - Manual of Unife Devices.
-AO8.1 Pathways are safe, convenie and constructed by a suitat accordance with the Austro Part 6A: Pedestrian and Cycle AO9.1 Shade trees are provided in in accordance with Table A requirements.
+Performance outcomes Acceptable outcomes Sustainable transport P07 Development encourages workers to access the site by bicycle.
+A07.1 Development provides onsi at the minimum rates specif Minimum Number of Car I code and designed and cor qualified person to meet re Austroads: Guide to Road I and Cycle Paths. ied in Table AO2.1.
+Parking Spaces of this astructed by a suitably equirements included in A07.2 Sealed access pathways for and constructed by a suital accordance with the provisi facilities - Bicycle parking for bly qualified person in ons of AS2890.3 - Parking A07.3 Where access for cyclists is pedestrians or vehicles, the by signage and line marking qualified person in accord of AS 1742 - Manual of Unit Devices . shared use is identified g designed by a suitably ance with the provisions PO8 Footpaths of an appropriate standard and which enhance the streetscape of the locality are provided along the frontages of sites.
+AO8.1 Pathways are safe, convenient and are designed and constructed by a suitably qualified person in accordance with the Austroads: Guide to Road Design Part 6A: Pedestrian and Cycle Paths.
+Landscaping in car parks PO9 Landscaping provides for safe, legible and comfortable conditions within parking areas.
+AO9.1 Shade trees are provided in in accordance with Table A requirements.
 Table AO9.1.
-Shade tree Parking Arrangement Double sided, angle or parallel bays Single sided, angle or
+Shade tree e requirements.
+Parking Arrangement Ratio of Shade Trees to Car Parking Spaces Double sided, angle or parallel bays 1 tree per 8 bays Single sided, angle or parallel bays 1 tree per 5 bays

 Performance outcomes Acceptable outcomes Sustainable transport PO1 Safe and convenient pedestrian and cyclist routes are provided in locations which are consistent with existing or likely future movement desire lines.
-AO1.1 The alignment of footpaths and cycle ways allows for the retention of trees and other significant views, landmarks, and other features.
-Pedestrian paths and cycleways are well lit and located where there is casual surveillance.
-AO1.3 A path that has a change in direction of greater than 75 degrees maintains visibility for pedestrians and cyclists by the use of clear materials in building walls or fences, or the strategic placing of mirrors.
+A01.1 The alignment of footpaths and cycle ways allows for the retention of trees and other significant views, landmarks, and other features.
+A01.2 Pedestrian paths and cycleways are well lit and located where there is casual surveillance.
+A01.3 A path that has a change in direction of greater than 75 degrees maintains visibility for pedestrians and cyclists by the use of clear materials in building walls or fences, or the strategic placing of mirrors.
 AO1.4 Direct paths of travel are provided to and between Core airport infrastructure and development (other than Core airport infrastructure) use areas, including access off paths at regular intervals.
 AO1.5 Pedestrian, cycle and public transport facilities are protected against weather conditions including direct summer sun and heavy rain.
-PO2 An efficient and convenient network of public transport routes is provided taking account of: AO2.1 Direct pedestrian access is provided to public transport stops from shopping centres or the business area that they serve. (a) projected travel demand; (b) distribution of likely demand; (c) characteristics of travellers; (d) travel time; (e) operating characteristics; and AO2.2 The location of bus stops and bus transit centres are clearly identified. (f) cost and timing of providing the service.
-AO2.3 Bus stops and bus transit centres are protected against weather conditions including direct summer sun, prevailing wind and heavy rain.
+PO2 An efficient and convenient network of public transport routes is provided taking account of: A02.1 Direct pedestrian access is provided to public transport stops from shopping centres or the business area that they serve. (a) projected travel demand; (b) distribution of likely demand; (c) characteristics of travellers; (d) travel time; (e) operating characteristics; and AO2.2 The location of bus stops and bus transit centres are clearly identified. (f) cost and timing of providing the service.
+A02.3 Bus stops and bus transit centres are protected against weather conditions including direct summer sun, prevailing wind and heavy rain.
 PO3 Development incorporates design measures to ensure the safe movement of people and vehicles associated with the development.
-AO3.1 Development in the Commercial enterprise precinct incorporates: (a) an internal road to link adjacent and related facilities; and (b) pedestrian links between adjoining development sites and between adjacent and related facilities.
+A03.1 Development in the Commercial enterprise precinct incorporates: (a) an internal road to link adjacent and related facilities; and (b) pedestrian links between adjoining development sites and between adjacent and related facilities.